 2. Get to know their loyal customers

 Popular social media pages often come with a band of loyal customers.
-Pay attention to the loyal fans and customers that regularly engage with your competition’s social media content.
+Pay attention to the loyal fans and customers who regularly engage with your competition’s social media content.

 Loyal customers can teach you a lot about what to do (and not to do) on social media.
 These learnings will help you attract a similarly loyal following—possibly comprised of some of the same people.